arav06/aws-fundies/aws-services-fundamentals.md

 Once an EC2 virtual machine is up and running, it is known as an EC2 instance

+To connect to an EC2 instance via SSH/RDP, we will have to generate a connection key

+By default, when connecting to a linux instance, we connect over SSH and when connecting to a windows instance, we connect over RDP

 ### Amazon Machine Image(AMI)

 The software of our virtual server